Generic Name: alcaftadine

 The most frequent non-ocular adverse reactions, occurring in less than 3% of subjects with eyes treated with Lastacaft®, were nasopharyngitis and headache.
 Some of these events were similar to the underlying disease being studied.

 The following adverse reactions have been identified during postmarketing use of Lastacaft® in clinical practice.
 Because they are reported voluntarily from a population of unknown size, estimates of frequency cannot be made.
-These reactions include: eye discharge, eye swelling, erythema of eyelid, eyelid edema, hypersensitivity, and somnolence.
+These reactions include eye discharge, eye swelling, erythema of eyelid, eyelid edema, lacrimation increased, vision blurred, hypersensitivity reactions including swelling of the face or allergic dermatitis, and somnolence.

 USE IN SPECIFIC POPULATIONS